Offert History, Family Crest & Coats of Arms

 Offert has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Offert have been found, including Ufford, Ufforde, Hawford, Hoffard and others.

 Early Notables of the Offert family (pre 1700)

-Another 57 words (4 lines of text) are included under the topic Early Offert Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Offert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Offert family